-SPAN 2010: Intermediate Spanish
+SPAN 2010 : Intermediate Spanish

 Development of facility in reading, writing, speaking, and understanding the language through a systematic review of its structure.
 Representative readings as an introduction to Spanish civilizations.
+Lecture/ recitation.
+Upper-level course.
 Prerequisite: SPAN 1020 or equivalent or three years of Regents high school Spanish.
-Lecture/Recitation/Laboratory.
-Upper-level course.
-Meets Meets SUNY General Education requirement in World Languages.
-Credits 4